Datseris/Zero2Hero-JuliaWorkshop/README.md

 * Carsten Bauer's workshop https://github.com/crstnbr/JuliaWorkshop19
 * Stefan Karpinski's JuliaCon talk, "The Unreasonable Effectiveness of Multiple Dispatch"
 * Jonas Isensee's DrWatson talk at Julia users meetup (in UK, hosted by Invenia)

-Also have a look at the following sources, which have interesting exercises not used here:
 * https://github.com/mitmath/18330